sinful1992/navigator-web/README.md

-# Navigator Web
+# Navigator Enforcement Pro

-A Progressive Web App (PWA) for field workers managing address lists and navigation routes.
+A professional software tool for licensed enforcement agents, bailiffs, and debt recovery professionals.
+This Progressive Web App (PWA) helps manage address lists, track completion status, and organize enforcement activities efficiently.
 Built with React, TypeScript, and Vite with real-time cloud synchronization.

+## 🏛️ Professional Use

+This tool is designed exclusively for licensed enforcement professionals:
+- Enforcement agents
+- Court bailiffs
+- Certificated enforcement agents
+- Authorized debt recovery professionals

+**Users own and control all data** - this is a professional tool, not a data processing service.

 ## 🚀 Features